Lilit Makunts: Political career

 For 8 years Makunts was member of the board of the Armenian Liberal Party and was leader of its youth organization between 2004 and 2012.

 In the 2012 parliamentary election she ran as a candidate for the Armenian National Congress but did not get a seat in the National Assembly.

 On 12 May 2018, on the proposal of Prime Minister Nikol Pashinyan, President Armen Sarkissian appointed Lilit Makunts Minister of Culture of Armenia.
 In the 2018 parliamentary election she was elected to parliament for the Civil Contract party and was elected leader of the My Step Alliance parliamentary faction in January 2019.

 In August 2021, Makunts was appointed Ambassador of Armenia to the United States of America.
 Her appointment was the subject of criticism in Armenia and in the Armenian diaspora due to her lack of diplomatic experience.
+On 3 August 2026, she was appointed as Chief of Staff to the Prime Minister of Armenia.